 IMDb Rating: 7.8

-Where to Stream: Vudu
+Where to Watch: Vudu

 Critics claimed that Nicholas Winding Refn’s moody neo-noir was an amateurish example of style over substance, but Drive’s growing cult of followers counter that style is substance when it’s done right.
 Neon-drenched brutalist landscapes, minimalist existential dialogue, elegant and overstated costuming, and an Italo-disco-influenced soundtrack provided by Johnny Jewel’s cabal of witchy women elevate what was unfortunately advertised as a rather average action movie into the realm of high art.
+We’ve found more action movies on Netflix if you want extra choices.

 Director: Nicolas Winding Refn